 and so on.
 In this article, we are going to discuss the simultaneous equations which involve two variables along with different methods to solve.

 What are Simultaneous Equations?

 The simultaneous equation is an equation which involves two or more quantities that are related using two or more equations.
 It includes a set of few independent equations.
-The simultaneous equations are also known as the system of equations, in which it consists of finite set of equations for which the common solution are sought.
+The simultaneous equations are also known as the system of equations, in which it consists of a finite set of equations for which the common solution is sought.
 To solve the equations, we need to find the values of the variables included in these equations.

 A simultaneous equation has a general form which is written as

 dx + ey = f

 Methods for Solving Simultaneous Equations

 The Simultaneous equations can be solved using various methods.
 There are three different approaches to solve the simultaneous equations such as substitution, elimination, and augmented matrix method.
 Among these three methods, the two simplest methods that will effectively solve the simultaneous equations to get accurate solutions.
 Here we are going to discuss the two important methods, such as: